 - Gather customer reviews about potential pain points.

-Don’t fret to ask your cart abandoners and converted shoppers about how to enhance the checkout process.
+Don’t fret about asking your basket abandoners and converted shoppers how to enhance the checkout process.
 Receiving immediate feedback from the client base will reveal insights that may have been difficult to assess with your analytics tool.
 In addition, asking open-ended questions allows shoppers to easily share their experiences and underline critical aspects for improvement.